Slice the ginger and onions and roughly smash the garlic

 Once all the pork belly has been browned, add in the five spice, beer, rice vinegar, broth, soy sauce, dark soy sauce, shaoxing cooking wine, sugar.

 Set the stove to high and bring everything to a vigorous boil and boil it for 15 minutes

-Once everything has boiled for 15 minutes, set the stove to medium-low to low heat.
+Once everything has boiled for 15 minutes, set the stove to medium-low to low heat and put a lid on the pot.
 You want the braising liquid to be doing a low rolling boil.
 Check on the pot at the 45-minute mark to make sure the sauce hasn't reduced to less than half the amount of liquid and that it isn't burning.
 If the sauce is a syrupy consistency, then it's done.
 If the sauce hasn't reduced to a syrupy consistency, cook it for another 35 minutes but check on it every 10 minutes.
 (For a total of 1 hour and 20 minutes)

 If it still hasn't reached that syrupy consistency, continue to cook it for 5-10 more minutes until the sauce has thickened.

 Serve with white rice, plain noodles or roasted potatoesmashed potatoes (we liked fries! :) )